LittlePumpkin87/recipe-app/README.md

 The seed is also the rehearsal for `POST /recipes`: normalise the name, `upsert` on `nameNormalized`, keep the returned ids in a `Map`, then write the recipes and their join rows — all inside one `$transaction`.
-Every call within that block goes through the transaction client `tx`, never through `prisma`, or it runs outside the transaction and is not rolled back with it.
+Every call within that block goes through `transactionClient`, never through `prisma`, or it runs outside the transaction and is not rolled back with it.
+The name is longer than the usual `tx` on purpose: it is Prisma's own type name (`Prisma.TransactionClient`), and it makes a stray `prisma.` call inside the block stand out.

 **`prisma format` completes as well as formats.** Given half a relation it will add the missing opposite field, move `@relation` to the side holding the foreign